agiliq/building-multi-tenant-applications-with-django/source/shared-database-isolated-schema.rst

 Managing database migrations
 ++++++++++++++++++++++++++++

 :code:`manage.py migrate` is not schema aware.
 So we will need to subclass this command so that tables are created in all the schemas.
-Create the folder structure for a new command following the usual django convention.
+Create the folder structure for a new command following the usual `django convention <https://docs.djangoproject.com/en/2.0/howto/custom-management-commands/>`_.
 Then add a file named :code:`migrate_schemas` in there.

 .. code-block:: python